ddc-java/style-guide/docs/java.md

 1. Parameter names **must** consist of 2 or more characters each, _except for lambda parameters_, which _may have_ single-character names.
 (If single-character names are used for lambda parameter names, the following naming rules don't apply).

+2. When constructing a `lowerCamelCase` name, _avoid_ names beginning with a single lowercase character, followed immediately by an uppercase character.
+Such names are easily mistyped, and can cause problems when tools generate setters and getters.
+For example, while the name of the OAuth authentication standard might naturally lead to a field name such as `oAuthKey`, `oauthKey` is preferred.

-2. Field, parameter, and local variable names of _all_ scalar types (primitives, wrappers, `String`) _except_ `boolean` and `Boolean`, **must be** singular nouns or noun phrases.
+3. Field, parameter, and local variable names of _all_ scalar types (primitives, wrappers, `String`) _except_ `boolean` and `Boolean`, **must be** singular nouns or noun phrases.

-3. `boolean` or `Boolean` fields, parameters, and local variables **must be** named using adjectives or adjective phrases.
+4. `boolean` or `Boolean` fields, parameters, and local variables **must be** named using adjectives or adjective phrases.

-4. Fields, parameters, and local variables that are references to arrays and collections **must be** named with plural or collective nouns or noun phrases.
+5. Fields, parameters, and local variables that are references to arrays and collections **must be** named with plural or collective nouns or noun phrases.
 For example, in a card game application, we may have a field (or several) of type `List<Card>`.
 Both `cards` and `deck` would be acceptable names for such a field: the former is a plural noun, and the latter is a collective noun.

-5. **Do not** name `boolean` or `Boolean` fields with prefixes such as `is`, `are`, or `has`.
+6. **Do not** name `boolean` or `Boolean` fields with prefixes such as `is`, `are`, or `has`.
 (The `is` prefix is part of the JavaBeans specification for _accessor_ methods, not fields.
 Also, all of these prefixes make the field name a verb phrase, rather than an adjectival phrase.)

-6. **Do not** use [Hungarian notation](https://en.wikipedia.org/wiki/Hungarian_notation) for field, parameter, or local variable names.
+7. **Do not** use [Hungarian notation](https://en.wikipedia.org/wiki/Hungarian_notation) for field, parameter, or local variable names.
 That is, do not prefix the name with type or role identifiers.

-7. _Avoid_ unnecessary suffixes on field, parameter, and local variable names.
+8. _Avoid_ unnecessary suffixes on field, parameter, and local variable names.
 For example, _prefer_

    ```java
    private Button update;